 Choosing Fasteners for Special Applications

-Some projects require fasteners for specialized applications, such as food processing, pharmaceutical equipment, or chemical processing plants.
-In these cases, corrosion resistance is not just about environmental exposure—it’s also about hygiene and compliance with industry standards.
+There are certain projects that require fasteners with specialized applications, such as food processing, pharmaceutical equipment, or chemical processing plants.
+In such instances, the effect of corrosion resistance extends beyond environmental exposure to hygiene and industry standards.